Equatorial GuineaOfficial Name: Republic of Equatorial Guinea

 Official Corruption: It is not uncommon for a uniformed member of the police or security forces to stop motorists on the pretext of minor or nonexistent violations of the local motor vehicle regulations in order to extort small bribes.
 Visitors are advised not to pay bribes, and to request that the officer provide a citation to be paid at the local court or a receipt stating the violation, amount due, and the officer’s name.
 If it appears that you may be asked to go to a police station or are held up at roadblocks for an extended period of time, you should contact the U.S. Embassy’s duty officer at +240 222-516-008 to report the situation.

 LGBT RIGHTS: There are very few openly Lesbian, Gay, Bisexual, and Transgender (LGBT) individuals in Equatorial Guinea.
-There are no laws criminalizing sexual orientation, but societal stigmatization and traditional discrimination against the lesbian, gay, bisexual, and transgender (LGBT) community are problematic.
+There are no laws criminalizing same-sex conduct and no reports of anti-LGBT violent attacks; however, societal stigmatization against the LGBT community is a problem.
 While discussions of sexual orientation and homosexuality are not completely taboo, and there are no legal impediments to LGBT lifestyles, LGBT lifestyles are not generally accepted.
 For further information on LGBT travel, please read our LGBT travel information.

 Medical facilities are limited, though improving.
-Pharmacies in Malabo and Bata stock basic medicines including antibiotics, but cannot be counted on to supply advanced medications.
+Pharmacies in Malabo and Bata stock basic medicines including antibiotics, and do not carry U.S. brand names or generic over the counter (OTC) medications.
 Outside of these cities, many medicines are unavailable.
-You are advised to carry a supply of properly-labeled prescription drugs and other medications adequate to cover your entire stay.
-Sanitation levels in hospitals are very low, except for the Hospital La Paz Medical Center in Malabo and, to a lesser extent, in Bata, which meet many of the medical standards of a modern hospital in a developed country.
-Doctors and hospitals often require immediate payment for health services, and patients are sometimes expected to supply their own bandages, linen, and toiletries.
+You are advised to carry a supply of properly-labeled prescription drugs and other OTC medications adequate to cover your entire stay.
+Sanitation levels in hospitals are very low, except for La Paz Malabo Medical Center, a western level and acute care hospital and, to a lesser extent, in Bata, which meet many of the medical standards of a modern hospital in a developed country.
+Doctors and hospitals often require immediate payment for health services in cash (CFA), and do not accept dollars, credit cards, or any type of health insurance card.
+Patients are sometimes expected to supply their own bandages, linen, and toiletries.
 Emergency medical services (ambulances, trained paramedics) are only sporadically available and should not be relied upon in the event of an emergency.

 Visit the CDC's Travelers' Health page for additional information on malaria, including protective measures.

 There is a high risk of diarrheal disease throughout the country.
-Food and beverage precautions are essential to reduce the likelihood of illness.
+Taking precautions when consuming food or beverages is essential to reduce the likelihood of illness.
 Travelers should carry loperamide and/or a quinolone antibiotic for presumptive self-treatment of diarrhea if it occurs.